Somen

 Very thin white wheat noodles served ice-cold in summer, drained onto bamboo or floated in chilled water, and dipped into a cold soy-dashi tsuyu sharpened with grated ginger and scallion.
 Their delicate, almost silky strands make them Japan's quintessential hot-weather refreshment.

-A traditional Japanese noodle distinguished by being under 1.3 mm thick, with historic production hubs such as Miwa in Nara and the Shodoshima island region.
+A traditional Japanese noodle distinguished by being thin (under 1.3 mm thick for machine-made noodles under Japan's JAS standard; hand-stretched somen may be up to 1.7 mm), with historic production hubs such as Miwa in Nara and the Shodoshima island region.

 Cool, slippery threads slide off the chopsticks and through the savory ginger-laced dip in one clean motion.
 The noodles themselves are mild and faintly wheaty, a blank, soothing canvas against the salty tsuyu.